zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/teamcenter-extension.md

 To open Teamcenter Extension in Studio Pro, go to **Extensions** > **Teamcenter Extension** > **Teamcenter Extension**.
 If you use Studio Pro versions 10.7 or lower, Teamcenter Extension is available under **View** > **Teamcenter Extension**.

 {{% alert color="info" %}}
-For details on the version dependencies between Studio Pro and Teamcenter Extension, see the [Prerequisites](#prerequisites) section.
+For details on the version dependencies between Studio Pro and Teamcenter Extension, see the [Dependencies](#dependencies) section.
 {{% /alert %}}

 The landing page has with three tabs: **Menu**, **History**, and **Settings**.